How to Properly Sanitize Office Desks and Shared Workspaces

 Automated and Smart Cleaning Devices

-Advanced cleaning robots utilize sensors, programmed routes, and disinfection mechanisms to sanitize workstations at scheduled intervals.
+Advanced cleaning robots utilize sensors, programmed routes, and sanitization mechanisms to sanitize workstations at scheduled intervals.

 These robots often combine sprayers, wipers, and UV-C emitters for a hands-free cleaning approach throughout the workday.